tryhackmeltd/docs.tryhackme.com/docs/openvpn/connecting/connecting.md

 ![Confirming Connectivity](https://i.imgur.com/Zd2f7jK.png)

 ### OpenVPN errors & Troubleshooting:
 Configuration files have been known the generate with formatting issues.
-OpenVPN will fail with an error similar to the following if yours is faulty:
+OpenVPN will fail with an error similar to the following if yours has been generated with errors:
 ```
 Mon Jun 15 22:28:35 2020 Cannot load inline certificate file
 Mon Jun 15 22:28:35 2020 Exiting due to fatal error